PowerShell/Polaris/docs/about_GettingStarted.md

 }
 ```

 Open up a browser to http://localhost:8080 and you should see your data in a json response.
-You can now fetch the data via an HTML page using things like the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
+You can now fetch the data via an HTML page using things like [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)